 TEAMS workshops are stand-alone training modules.
 You can take all of the workshops or just a few and they can be taken in any order that fits your availability and schedule.

-The TEAMS Website Guide (PDF) is a helpful resource supporting all TEAMS workshops.
+The VETS Resource Guide (PDF) is a helpful resource supporting all TEAMS workshops.

 Workshop Descriptions, Schedule and Registration